vitorccs/laravel-csv/README.md

 This project was inspired on https://github.com/maatwebsite/Laravel-Excel which is a great project and can handle many formats (Excel, PDF, OpenOffice and CSV).
 But since it uses PhpSpreadsheet, it is not optimized for exporting large CSV files (thousands of records) causing the PHP memory exhaustion.

-The memory usage is optimized in this project by retrieving small chunks of results at a time and outputting the CSV content directly to the client browser or to a persistent with the use of [PHP streams](https://www.php.net/manual/en/intro.stream.php).
+The memory usage is optimized in this project by retrieving small chunks of results at a time and outputting the CSV content directly to the client browser or to a persistent file with the use of [PHP streams](https://www.php.net/manual/en/intro.stream.php).

-This project is using some of Laravel-Excel design principles because it is both a solid work and a reference, and by doing that, it also reduces the learning curve and adaption to this library.
+This project is using some of Laravel-Excel design principles because it is both a solid work and a reference, and by doing that, it also reduces the learning curve and adoption to this library.

 # Requirements
 * PHP >= 7.4